EdgeLake/docker-compose/quick_start.md

 LEDGER_CONN=192.168.86.20:32048
 ```

-You may also update other configurations in the dotenv file, such as: Logical database name and Enable MQTT client, to get random data
+You can also configure other options in the .env file, including setting the logical database name and enabling the MQTT client to simulate random data generation.

 2. Start Operator Node
 ```shell